 ASSUMED NAMES FOR BUSINESSES

 Ø How much does it cost to register my business name and how often do I have to file?
-The fee is $10.00 and the certificate needs to be renewed every 5 years.
+The fee is $16.00 for a new DBA, $14.00 for a renewal and the certificate needs to be renewed every 5 years.

 Ø Why do I have to file my business name?
 Michigan law (MCL 445.1) requires that a SOLE PROPRIETOR OR CO-PARTNERSHIP file their business name (if other than the real name of the person) at the county clerk's office.
 The purpose of the law is to place on Public Record who is conducting or transacting business under an assumed name.

 Ø Can I use any name I want to?
 There are a number of regulations that apply when a name is chosen.
 The Co-partnership Act and Fictitious Name Act require that the name of a sole proprietorship or co-partnership cannot be the same or similar to a name already on file with the county so as to cause confusion or deception.
 It is the duty of the county clerk to approve or disapprove a name selection.

 Ø What if I do business in another county?
 When you file an assumed name, you have to file in each county in which you will be doing business.

 Ø I file in this county; what if the next county has a business with the same name-now what do I do?
 If you find that someone else is using the same name you will need to do research to find out how long they have been using that name.
 If they have been in business for a long time, you might want to change your assumed name so there is no confusion to the public.
 Filing your business name does not create substantive rights to the use of that name.